Waylon Reavis

 Waylon Reavis (born September 19, 1978) is an American musician best known for being a former vocalist for American heavy metal band Mushroomhead.
-He was in Mushroomhead from 2004-2015 and with them released three albums: Savior Sorrow (2006), Beautiful Stories for Ugly Children (2010), and Righteous and the Butterfly (2014).
+He was in Mushroomhead from 2004-2015 and with them released three albums: Savior Sorrow (2006), Beautiful Stories for Ugly Children (2010), and The Righteous & the Butterfly (2014).
 He has also performed vocals for the Cleveland-based band Tenafly Viper and the alternative rock band 3 Quarters Dead.
 Reavis starred in the 2011 movie horror 13th Sign.

 In September 2016, Reavis announced that his new project A Killer's Confession had signed to Megadeth bassist David Ellefson's EMP Label Group, and that their debut album Unbroken would be released in 2017.

 Mushroomhead

 Reavis joined Mushroomhead in 2004, taking over vocalist duties from Jason Popson.
 Reavis remained in the band even after J Mann announced his return in 2013.
 He is identified by his facepaint and masks, all consisting of a swallow on his forehead.

 Reavis announced on his Facebook fan page on October 5, 2015, that he was leaving Mushroomhead.